MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

     Copilot studio will add knowledge to the agent based the tables in your solution.
 Additional knowledge can be added as needed.
 For today, we are going to leave the Agent as is.

-2. In the **Test your agent** pane, enter the following: *“Does Bob Johnson have any overdue items checked out?”*
+2. In the **Test your agent** pane, enter the following: `Does Bob Johnson have any overdue items checked out?`
 3. The agent will return a response based on the data in your tables.

     ![Screenshot of the Item Checkout agent that was created.](media/8bf5e1378b4f10bdebe0b72c9867bd71.png)